detjensrobert/cs325-group-projects/report.md

 In pseudocode:

 ```
-create new dictionary with just the first member alone in a party
+create new dictionary
+add first member to new party/entry in dict
 for each delegate:
   for each party in dict:
     is this delegate in the same party as one from this party?